genesiscommunitysuccess/docs/how-to-contribute-external.md

 Thank you for your interest in contributing to the Genesis documentation.
 The Genesis platform team now provides open access to the docs repository, and we encourage everyone to be part of it.

-Once you are an external contributor, you just need to follow the steps below to add your contribuitons to the [official website](https://learn.genesis.global).
+Follow the steps below to add your contribuitons to the [official website](https://learn.genesis.global).

 ## 1. Create a fork